Spring Cloud® Services

 - Java Cloud Foundry buildpack version 4.5 or later (if the default Java buildpack is not at version 4.5 or later, you must specify an alternate buildpack that is at version 4.5 or later when installing Spring Cloud Services; see step 4 of the Installation topic)

-- A MySQL service (Pivotal recommends MySQL for PCF or MySQL for PCF v2 for use with Spring Cloud Services)
+- A MySQL service (Pivotal recommends MySQL for PCF v2 for use with Spring Cloud Services)

 - RabbitMQ for PCF (for information about isolating the RabbitMQ cluster used for Spring Cloud Services, see Running SCS on a Dedicated RabbitMQ Cluster in the RabbitMQ for PCF documentation)